-The Navigation Skill Test (NST) is a qualifying requirement for the grant of a NPPL (SSEA).
-The aim of the test is to provide an independent check of the student pilot's ability to apply visual navigation techniques, to continue to navigate safely when forced by weather or other constraints to vary the planned route and to prepare for an in-flight diversion and to liaise with ATC.
-To pass the test a student needs to have received all the dual navigation training required for the NPPL course.
+The Navigation Skill Test (NST) is a qualifying requirement for the grant of a NPPL (SLMG) or NPPL (SSEA).
+The aim of the test is to provide an independent check of the student pilot's ability to apply visual navigation techniques, to prepare for an in-flight diversion, to liaise with ATC and, in the case of the SLMG NST only, to navigate safely following change to the planned route resulting from an unsuccessful soaring opportunity.
+Before attempting this test, the student must have satisfactorily completed all the dual navigation training in the NPPL syllabus, except as defined for applicants claiming cross-crediting allowances against training as outlined in the NPPL Licence Allowance document.
+The student must have passed the Navigation Skill Test before undertaking the qualifying solo cross-country.